 Hiker on an open road jumping up in the air with hiking poles and hands up

-Women’s Ultimate Packing List for the Camino de Santiago
+Ultimate Women’s Packing List for the Camino de Santiago

 The Unanchored Passenger contains affiliate links.
 If you make a purchase using any of these affiliate links, I may receive compensation at no extra cost to you.
 Know that I only link to and recommend products that I truly believe in!
 Learn more.

 Packing for the Camino de Santiago can be a little overwhelming at first.
 It’s also the most important thing to research ahead of your pilgrimage.
-I hiked almost 500 miles over 33 days along the Camino Francés last June, and here’s my recommended packing list for the Camino and tips.
+Don’t fret though–I’m here to help with my recommended women’s packing list for the Camino de Santiago plus some tips!

 How much should my pack weigh?